esheldon/desdb/README.md

 -----------

-You can send your username and password via -u/--user and -p/--password, but it is easier to use the password file.
-Put your des database username and password in a file ~/.desdb_pass
+You can send your username and password via -u/--user and -p/--password, but it is easier to use a netrc file.

-    username
-    pass
+    machine {dbmachine}.ncsa.uiuc.edu login {login} password {pass}

+Where items in {} are things you need to fill in.
+The dbmachine is the name of the DES database host.
 And make sure the file is not readable or writable by others

     chmod go-rw ~/.desdb_pass